-For more information, please refer to: Windows® XP Operating System Introduction → Managing System Power in this Electronic User's Guide.
+For more information, please refer to: Windows Vista® Operating System Introduction $\rightarrow$ Managing System Power.

 Battery Precautions

 To prevent accidental battery ignition, rupture, or explosion, adhere to the following precautions.

 There is a danger of explosion if the battery is incorrectly replaced.
 Replace only with the same or equivalent type recommended by the manufacturer.
 Discard used batteries according to the manufacturer's instructions.